AlexanderProd/gatsby-shopify-starter/README.md

 ## 💎 Features

+- Cart
 - Product grid
 - Product page
-- Cart
 - Dynamic Inventory Checking
-- Image lazy loading with Gatsby Image
+- Image optimization with Gatsby Image
 - CSS in JS with Emotion
 - Google Analytics
 - SEO

-### Dynamic Inventory Checking
+### 📦 Dynamic Inventory Checking
 The Shopify product invetory is beeing checked in realtime, therefore no rebuilding and redeploy is needed when a product goes out of stock.
 This avoids problems where products could still be available even though they're out of stock due to redeploy delay.

 ## 🚀 Quick start